Sorbonne Paris North University

-Sorbonne Paris North University (Université Sorbonne Paris Nord) is a public university based in Paris, France.
+Sorbonne Paris North University (Université Sorbonne Paris Nord), also known as Paris 13, is a public university based in Paris, France.
 It is one of the thirteen universities that succeeded the University of Paris in 1968.
 It is a multidisciplinary university located in north of Paris, in the municipalities of Villetaneuse, Saint-Denis, La Plaine Saint-Denis, Bobigny and Argenteuil.

 Successively named "Université Paris XIII", "Université Paris-Nord", "Université Paris 13 Paris Nord", then "Université Paris 13", it has been known by several names during the last half century.
 Most recently it was renamed "Université Sorbonne Paris Nord" on January 1, 2020.

 The University Sorbonne Paris Nord is a major teaching and research center located north of Paris.
 It has five campuses, spread over the two departments of Seine-Saint-Denis and Val d'Oise: Villetaneuse, Bobigny, Saint-Denis, the Plaine Saint-Denis and Argenteuil.

 The university has more than 25,000 students in initial or continuing training, in many fields: Health, Medicine and Human Biology - Letters, Languages, Humanities and Societies - Law, Political and social sciences - Communication sciences - Economics and management.

 History

 Creation

 The University Paris-13 was created after the desire of the Rector of the Academy of Paris in the early 1960s, of opening a third faculty of science at Villetaneuse.
 In September 1969 was also created at Saint-Denis, a science-based university center with status of faculty, in the University of Paris, called University Centre Saint-Denis – Villetaneuse.

 In 1970, with the application of Law Faure reform, was decided to create 13 autonomous multidisciplinary universities, which replaced the faculties of the University of Paris, and the faculty of Villetaneuse became the University of Paris XIII.

 The new university was designed by the architects Fainsilber and Anspach, as part of the renovation of the town of Villetaneuse.
 The first stage was the construction of the literary and legal center, expected to receive approximately 5000 students.
 The first building, completed in October 1970, allowed the first 1500 students in December 1500, of first-year of law, economics and humanities.
 In 1972, the University of Paris XIII completed the building of two libraries, the Library of the University Centre of Saint-Denis and the Library of Villetaneuse university center.

 Following the dismantling of the University of Paris, the chancellor of universities of Paris owns the buildings and land of the establishment.
-The Chancery of Creteil universities provides budgetary control and the University of legality.
+The Chancery of Creteil universities provides budgetary control and the university of legality.